 Our Promise and Commitment

 UNKNOWN FORTY-NINE is not just a name; it is a commitment to acknowledge the past and empower the future.
-It is a tribute to the four pioneering aviators whose deserved title was stolen and branded as "unknown" for 46 years, until the record was finally corrected in 1995.
-It celebrates every single Tuskegee Airman—those who flew, those who maintained, and those who trained—whose legacy forms the bedrock of courage and dedication.
+We join the truth-tellers who pay tribute to the four pioneering aviators whose deserved title was withheld for nearly half a century.
+It celebrates every single Tuskegee Airman and aviator of color—those who flew, those who maintained, and those who trained—whose legacy forms the bedrock of courage and dedication.

 The Passion Behind Our Patch